l) Provisions and Contingencies:

 Time to Maturity: Time to Maturity / Expected Life of Options is the period for which the Company expects the Options to be live.
 The minimum life of a stock option is the minimum period before which the Options cannot be exercised and the maximum life is the period after which the Options cannot be exercised.

-Expected dividend yield: Expected dividend yield has been calculated as an average of dividend yields for the three financial years preceding the date of the grant.
+Expected dividend yield: Expected dividend yield has been calculated as an average of dividend yields for the earlier financial years preceding the date of the grant.
 The dividend yield for the year is derived by dividing the dividend per share by the average price per share of the respective period.

-NOTE 35 : FINANCIAL RISK MANAGEMENT
+NOTE 35 : FINANCIAL RISK MANAGEMENT Financial risk management objectives and policies

 The Company’s financial risk management is an integral part of how to plan and execute its business strategies.
 The Company’s risk management policy is approved by the board committee.